14 Dec 16 Simple Mindfulness Exercises To Connect With Your Inner Self

 Stare at any object and try to remain focused on just that object for as long as possible.
 Keep a mental watch on when your mind starts to wander, then just bring it back to the object.
 The longer you can remain focused, the more your mindfulness will increase.

-Pinch your arm and pay close attention to how it feels and what emotions you begin feeling.
+Pinch your arm and pay close attention to how it feels and what your emotions begin doing.
 Pay attention to the pain it causes, and how it radiates out from the site where you pinch.
 This exercise can really tune you in to how your body deals with discomfort and what emotions rise.
 Do you get angry when you feel pain?
-Think about why.

 Musical Stimuli Exercise